The Science Behind Pizza Addiction And What It Means

 Research shows that pizza is one of the most addictive foods, along with other processed foods like chocolate, ice cream, french fries, cookies, and chips.
 Pizza, like drugs, causes sudden spikes and crashes in the blood sugar while signalling changes to the neurological dopamine reward system.
 This is what ultimately causes a "food addiction."
 The more processed a food, the more likely it is to induce addictive eating behaviors.

 If there’s one food that can bring people together, it’s pizza.
-From habitual gluttons to health-conscious fitness junkies, fussy kids to discerning grandparents, strict vegans and vegetarians to equally strict meat eaters, pizza unites us all.
+From habitual gluttons to health-conscious fitness junkies, fussy kids to discerning grandparents, strict vegetarians to equally strict meat eaters, pizza unites us all.
 But while for most of us pizza makes for a welcoming treat to celebrate the onset of a weekend, for some, pizza is a way of life, quite literally.

 But is there really such a thing as a pizza addiction?
 Research says yes, it is indeed as legit as an alcohol or a drug addiction.